 A healthy brain helps us perform at our best throughout our life.
-When functional medicine expert Bruce Wylde appeared on The List, a daily national TV show which focuses on life hacks, he shared four ways to care for your brain.
+When functional medicine expert Bryce Wylde appeared on The List, a daily national TV show which focuses on life hacks, he shared four ways to care for your brain.
 We’re thrilled that one was getting more restful sleep with Suntheanine.

 Wylde’s brain tips:

 - Feed your brain the good stuff.
 According to Wylde, “We over-consume oxidized foods, preservatives and the number one silent killer of all, sugar.”
 Wylde suggests supporting your brain health with omega-3 fatty acids found in fish, flaxseeds and chia.
 Wylde is also a fan of beets because their nitric oxide helps boost blood flow to the brain.